Veil: Interpretations

 One view is that as a religious item, it is intended to honor a person, object or space.
 The actual sociocultural, psychological, and sociosexual functions of veils have not been studied extensively but most likely include the maintenance of social distance and the communication of social status and cultural identity.

 A veil also has symbolic interpretations, as something partially concealing, disguising, or obscuring.

 Tradition of veil use in China

 China has a long tradition of wearing veils.
-Veils were used to cover the face and had been used since the Han dynasty, where it was called "facial clothes" or "facial hats"; they were used to protect its wearer's face from the wind and sand when they would ride horses or when they would travel on long trips.
+Veils were used to cover the face and had been used since the Han dynasty, where they were called "facial clothes" or "facial hats"; they were used to protect its wearer's face from the wind and sand when they would ride horses or when they would travel on long trips.
 In the Tang dynasty, mili and weimao were used to cover the face when horse riding.
 In the Song dynasty, women would wear a veiled hat or veil when they left their houses, honggaitou on their wedding, a veil called 'white jade silk' during their mourning period.